-Ending isolation • Self-quarantine
+■ Ending isolation • Self-quarantine

-Q13.
+Q12.
 How can I end isolation?
 (Requirements as follows)

-A13.
-[If Symptomatic] 1) 10 whole days after the first sign of symptoms and 2) 72 hours free of any symptoms or 2 consecutive negative results on a COVID-19 test taken at least 24 hours apart, after being free of symptoms.
+A12.
+[If Symptomatic] 1) 7 whole days after the first sign of symptoms and 2) 24 hours free of any symptoms.
+Or 2 consecutive negative results on a COVID-19 test taken at least 24 hours apart after being free of symptoms.
+(For those hospitalized or in an elderly facility, the treatment is lifted after 10 days or more and after 72 hours of recovery.)

-[Asymptomatic] 7 whole days after the day the positive specimen was collected.
+[Asymptomatic] 7 whole days after the day the positive specimen was collected, or 5 days if the test kit is negative on the 5th day.